techidaily/site-windows11/source/_posts/preventing-autonomous-scrolling-on-os-windows.md

  If you think the touchpad is causing the problem, disable it to find out.
 If disabling the touchpad stops auto-scrolling, the problem is originating from it.
 So, you can keep it turned off to avoid encountering the same problem.
 If the problem persists after disabling the touchpad, some software issues might be the culprit.

- If you are unfamiliar with the process, check out our guides on[disabling the touchpad on Windows 10](https://www.makeuseof.com/ways-to-disable-touchpad-in-windows-10/) (or[Windows 11](https://www.makeuseof.com/windows-11-disable-touchpad/) ).
+ If you are unfamiliar with the process, check out our guides on [disabling the touchpad on Windows 10](https://www.makeuseof.com/ways-to-disable-touchpad-in-windows-10/) (or [Windows 11](https://www.makeuseof.com/windows-11-disable-touchpad/) ).

 ### 4\.
 Remove or Uninstall Ghost Devices